Golf as a Business Tool

 - Values reveal themselves

-You don’t just hear what someone does — you see how they react to:
+You don’t just hear what someone does.
+You see how they react to:

 - Bad luck